preaction/Statocles/site/docs/config/index.markdown

 statocles daemon), all our links will be checked for validity.
 If a link is invalid, we'll get a warning:

-    XXX Show example warning
+> `[Thu Oct 27 20:13:05 2016] [warn] URL broken on
+> /blog/2016/09/15/cheese-gnocchi/index.html: '/recipe/cheese-gnocchi'
+> not found`

-If there are broken links that we want to ignore, we can add them to the "ignore_match" (XXX: Check attribute name) attribute.
+If there are broken links that we want to ignore, we can add them to the "ignore" attribute.
 This attribute allows us to specify a match string as a regular expression to ignore certain broken links.
 This is useful if we have content that is not managed by Statocles but still looks like part of our site.

 For example, let's ignore the "cgi-bin" directory (which we serve using Apache), and let's ignore all images that end in ".thumb.jpg", which we